DigitalPhi/MoralPsychology/docs/schedule.md

-## UCL READING WEEK -- February 10-16
+## UCL READING WEEK -- February 17-21

 Perfect time to write a formative essay!
 Aim for 3-5 pages.

-Topics will be posted 08.02
+Topics will be posted prior to reading week.

 <!-- Some topics -->